 A second marriage may allow you to do things differently, or move on from something in your past.
 Second marriages are generally happy occasions for most people.
 However, sometimes people forget to review some very important details before walking down the aisle a second time.

 These important details are their legal rights and privileges when it comes to their finances and blended families.
 A second marriage can impact how your wealth is divided amongst your surviving family, business interests, trusts, insurance policies and more.

-According to a recent article in The Globe and Mail, many people don't realize the impact second or third marriages later in life can have on their legal rights and their financial interests.
+According to an article in The Globe and Mail, many people don’t realize the impact second or third marriages later in life can have on their legal rights and their financial interests.

-The article also uses the examples of pensions and RRSPs.
+The article also uses the examples of pensions and registered retirement savings plans (RRSPs).
 For many people, they choose a beneficiary at the time they sign their agreements.
-But many people often don't think of updating this information when they remarry.
+But many people often don’t think of updating this information when they remarry.
 Beneficiaries are also used in insurance policies as well.
 When designations are used these way, they usually pass outside of a will, unless a clear directive is included within your will.

-This is why it's important to seek counsel from both a legal professional and a financial advisor when tying the knot again when you are closer to retirement age.
+This is why it’s important to seek counsel from both a legal professional and a financial advisor when tying the knot again, particularly when you are close to retirement age.
 Consult a family lawyer if you have questions about second marriages and your financial protections later in life.